An Auditable AI Agent Loop for Empirical Economics: A Case Study in Forecast Combination: Implementation details

 \subsection{Four-file architecture}

 The protocol requires only four files in a shared directory:

-\texttt{program.md} is a plain-text instruction contract that defines the research objective, the admissible modifications, the rules, and the experiment loop of Algorithm~\ref{alg:loop}. \texttt{train.R} is the editable script containing one function the agent rewrites. \texttt{prepare.R} is the immutable evaluator: it loads the search sample, sources \texttt{train.R}, and returns the scalar score; the holdout data is entirely outside the agent's workspace. \texttt{results.tsv} is a tab-separated audit log in which each row records a commit identifier, the score, the outcome status, and a verbal description of the strategy attempted.
+Section~\ref{sec:fourfiles} of the main text describes the role of each file; this appendix records the implementation details. \texttt{prepare.R} loads the search sample, sources \texttt{train.R}, and returns the scalar score; the holdout data is entirely outside the agent's workspace. \texttt{results.tsv} is a tab-separated audit log in which each row records a commit identifier, the score, the outcome status, and a verbal description of the strategy attempted.
 In the working directory, the git commit history preserves the actual code of every retained~$\tau_k$.\footnote{The replication archive includes the TSV logs and final code but not the full git object store.
 Full recoverability from commit history requires access to the original working directory.}

 The four-file architecture is adapted from \citeauthor{Karpathy2026}'s (\citeyear{Karpathy2026}) \texttt{autoresearch} repository.\footnote{See \url{https://github.com/karpathy/autoresearch}.
 The architecture is representative of a broader class of agent loops in which a language model acts as the optimizer within a fixed evaluation harness.} The contribution here is not the loop itself but its translation into a protocol for empirical economics: the immutable evaluator fixes what counts as success, the editable script defines the search surface, the instruction contract specifies the researcher's permissions, and the audit log turns every attempted specification into a reportable object.